Kossit73/Broiler_chicken_Financial_Model/README.md

 Landing Page so you can configure optional forecasting and narrative preferences before editing assumptions.
 The settings panel stores values per scenario and supports multiple providers, model names, and narrative focus areas.

+To keep the interface responsive, the dashboard bootstraps each scenario using a summary analytics plan (the same mode exposed via the CLI).
+Monte Carlo, custom simulations, scenario planning, goal seek, and predictive ML blocks only run after you press their respective **Run** buttons, ensuring edits propagate quickly while still allowing deeper analysis on demand.

 ### Configuring editable schedules